cyberbotics/webots/docs/reference/supervisor.md

 ##### Description

-*Load, save or reload the current world.*
+*load, save or reload the current world.*

 The `wb_supervisor_world_load` function sends a request to the simulator process, asking it to stop the current simulation and load the world given in argument immediately.
 As a result of changing the current world, all the supervisor and robot controller processes are terminated and the new one are restarted with the new world.